 - 1) Melt LB agar in the microwave (LOOSEN CAP FIRST!) on medium-high power until all of the agar is liquid.
 It's best to do this at 2-minute intervals, so the agar doesn't boil over.
-It takes 10-15 minutes to melt one 350 ml bottle of agar, so get an EARLY start!
+It takes 10-15 minutes to melt one 400 ml bottle of agar, so get an EARLY start!
 Hold melted agar in a 60°C water bath until you are ready to pour plates.
 The agar can be kept melted all day long, and plates poured after school, though you would need a large water bath.
 (The water bath in the kit can only hold about two bottles.) - 2) When you're ready to pour, clear off and wipe down a large, flat working surface with disinfectant.
-Try to work in an area away from drafts. - 3) Set out several rows of sterile plastic petri dishes, bottom side up; do not open the dishes - 4) Label plate bottoms with the type of medium (e.g. LB or LB/amp/X-gal) and the date. - (Alternatively, color code your plates using different colored pens (e.g. black for LB, black + blue for LB/amp/X-gal) by running a magic marker up the side of a stack of plates, making sure you mark both tops and bottoms.) - 5) For LB/amp/X-gal plates: - Add sterilized ampicillin solution and X-gal to cooled (60°C) agar after microwaving.
+Try to work in an area away from drafts. - 3) Set out several rows of sterile plastic petri dishes, bottom side up; do not open the dishes - 4) Label plate bottoms with the type of medium (e.g. LB or LB/amp) and the date.
+(Alternatively, color code your plates using different colored pens (e.g. black for LB, black + blue for LB/amp) by running a magic marker up the side of a stack of plates, making sure you mark both tops and bottoms.) - 5) For LB/amp plates:

+Add sterilized ampicillin solution to cooled (60°C) agar after microwaving.
 When you can hold the warm bottle without too much discomfort, the temperature is about right.
-Use a micropipette to measure ampicillin and X-gal.
+Use a micropipette to measure ampicillin.